xico2001pt/wiifly-3d-navigation/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Please **ACKNOWLEDGE THE AUTHOR** if you use this project in your own work.
+Please **ACKNOWLEDGE THE AUTHORS** if you use this project in your own work.
 You can do this by including a link to this repository and the authors' GitHub profiles.

 ## Features